 The first form is an appointment of representative form, otherwise known as a form SSA-1696.
 This form, as one might think, states who will be representing the disability claim.
 It also effectively puts the social security administration to:

-A) Include the representative when sending out notices to the claimant (so that both the claimant and the representative both receive copies of all notices, requests for information, and appointments)
+A) Include the non-attorney representative or disability lawyer when sending out notices to the claimant (so that both the claimant and the representative both receive copies of all notices, requests for information, and appointments)

 B) To ask the representative's permission before attempting to directly contact the claimant (this is done to protect the claimant).